Charles Louis Simonneau

-Charles Louis Simonneau (baptised 3 August 1645, Orléans – 22 March 1728, Paris), was a French engraver.
+Charles Louis Simonneau (baptised 3 August 1645, Orléans, Orléanais – 22 March 1728, Paris), was a French engraver.

 Biography

 According to Houbraken he made engravings for a series titled "Effigies Raymundi la Fage".
 He is the younger brother of Charles Louis Simonneau.

 According to the RKD he was a contributor to works used by Jan van der Brugge, who was a great admirer of Raymond Lafage.
 He was a painter as well as an engraver.